KwanWaiPang/E-3DGS/README.md

 # Full list of experiments for the paper

 The script used to run the entire list of experiments listed in the paper can be found with the name of `run_experiment.sh`.
-The script is unrefined and can have some glitches, however it can be used for general understanding of the experimentation setting.
+It can also be used for general understanding of the experimentation setting.

-# Warning:

-There are some remnant code snippets in the dataloader which in some cases can possibly cause unexpected behavior depending on the paths used.
-These have been marked by `WARNING` labels in the comment in the `scene/dataset_readers.py` file.
-However, all of these are only possible issues for training on TUM-VIE and EventNeRF datasets and should not cause any problems for the sample dataset.